playsign/WebTundraGFX/README.md

 WebTundraGFX
 ============

-Checkout the wiki for help https://github.com/playsign/WebTundraGFX/wiki
+Checkout the wiki for help and tips https://github.com/playsign/WebTundraGFX/wiki